 22. Enjoy all things in God’s world, but do not let anything in God’s world control you (Matthew 6:19-21).

 23. Model the life you want others to live.
 NEVER ask a person to be this way or that way if you are not that way yourself.
 Deplore hypocrisy by not falling into the trap of, “Do what I say, not what I do.”
 (See Ephesians 5:1; 1 Corinthians 11:1; Philippians 4:9)

 24. Keep in step with the Spirit.
-Meaning, every footfall you make, make sure you are doing what God wants you to do.
+Make sure you do what God wants you to do with every step you make.
 If you do this, one step at a time, you will have an illuminated life (Ephesians 4:30; 1 Thessalonians 5:19).